-At the end of the lease term of a leased asset, a customer may gain ownership of the asset at no cost if the customer is not otherwise in default of his or her lease agreement.
-Lease agreements also entitle customers to buy-out a lease asset earlier in accordance with conditions stipulated in the lease agreement.
+As the leases are effectively cancellable by the customer with a week's notice, and there are no bargain purchase option provided to the customer, the customer leases are considered operating in nature.
+Lease agreements entitle customers to buy out a lease asset earlier in accordance with conditions stipulated in the lease agreement.

-The residual value, useful life and depreciation method of the leased assets are reviewed at each financial year end and, if expectations differ from previous estimates, they are adjusted and the changes are accounted for prospectively as a change in accounting estimates.
+The residual value, useful life and depreciation method of the lease assets are reviewed at each financial year end, and if expectations differ from previous estimates, they are adjusted and the changes are accounted for prospectively as a change in accounting estimates.
 In the event management determines that the Company can no longer lease or sell certain lease assets, they are written off.
+The residual value of lease assets is nominal.